-- 16 To approve the internal audit charter. - 17 To review proposals made in relation to the appointment of external providers of internal audit services and to make recommendations - 18 To approve and up-date the risk-based internal audit plan, including internal audit's resource requirements, the approach to using other sources of assurance and any work required to place reliance upon those other sources. - 19 To make appropriate enquiries of both management and the head of internal audit to determine if there are any inappropriate scope or resource limitations.
+- 13 To approve the internal audit charter. - To approve the risk-based internal audit plan, including internal audit's resource requirements, the approach to using other sources of assurance and any work required to place reliance upon those other sources. - To consider reports from the Head of Audit and Risk Management on internal audit's performance during the year, including - (a) updates on the delivery of the audit plan, including key findings, issues of concern and monitoring the actions taken in response to internal audit recommendations. - (b) reports on Internal Audit's effectiveness and compliance it's Quality Assurance and Improvement Programme, including conformance with the Public Sector Internal Audit Standards, and the results of the external assessment review of Internal Audit when due. - To approve significant interim changes to the risk-based internal audit plan and resource requirements. - To make appropriate enquiries of both management and the Head of internal audit to determine if there are any inappropriate scope or resource limitations. - To consider any impairments to independence or objectivity arising from additional roles or responsibilities outside of internal auditing of the head of internal audit.
+To approve and periodically review safeguards to limit such impairments. - 19 Receive the annual report from the Head of Audit and Risk Management setting out internal activity during the year, and an opinion

-- 20 To consider any impairments to independence or objectivity arising from additional roles or responsibilities outside of internal auditing of the head of internal audit.
-To approve and periodically review safeguards to limit such impairments. - 21 To consider reports on internal audit's performance during the year, including the Quality Assurance and Improvement Programme, the Annual Governance Statement and the performance of external providers of internal audit services. - 22 To consider the head of internal audit's annual report and other audit reports as requested - 23 To receive reports outlining the action taken where the head of internal audit has concluded that management has accepted a level of risk that may be unacceptable to the authority or there are concerns about progress with the implementation of agreed actions. - 24 To contribute to the Quality Assurance and Improvement Programme and in particular, to the external quality assessment of internal audit that takes place at least once every five years. - 25 To consider a report on the effectiveness of internal audit to support the Annual Governance Statement, where required to do so by the Accounts and Audit Regulations. - 26 To provide free and unfettered access to the audit committee chair for the Head of Audit and Risk, including the opportunity for a private meeting with the committee.
+- on the level of assurance as to the Council's arrangements for governance, risk management and internal control. - 20 To consider summaries of specific internal audit reports as requested. - To receive reports outlining the action taken where the Head of internal audit has concluded that management has accepted a level of risk that may be unacceptable to the authority or there are concerns about progress with the implementation of agreed actions.